dherault/serverless-offline/README.md

 ### Python, Ruby, Go, Java (incl.
 Kotlin, Groovy, Scala)

-the Lambda handler process is running in a child process.
+The Lambda handler process is running in a child process.

 ## Invoke Lambda